GerardMJuan/simlr-ad/README.md

  - seaborn
  - matplotlib

-[Matlab engine for Python](https://es.mathworks.com/help/matlab/matlab-engine-for-python.html) is also required, as well as having MATLAB installed.
+[Matlab engine for Python](https://es.mathworks.com/help/matlab/matlab-engine-for-python.html) is also required, as well as having MATLAB installed, for the clustering simulation.

 [Freesurfer](https://surfer.nmr.mgh.harvard.edu/) is also required for the cortical experiments, and its [fsPalm extension](https://surfer.nmr.mgh.harvard.edu/fswiki/FsPalm).

 ## Folder description:
 - **configs/** contains config files, needed for running the main script.
-- **data/** contains the necessary data to run the script.
+- **data/** contains instructions to generate the necessary data to run the scripts (see below).
 - **MATLAB/** contains the implementation of SIMLR \[1\].
 Under the GNU GPL License.
 - **utils/** contains extra code necessary for the correct functionality of the main script.
-- **jupyter_experiments/** contains Jupyter notebooks useful to reproduce the experiments of the paper.
+- **jupyter_experiments/** contains Jupyter notebooks to reproduce the experiments of the paper.
-- **cortical_experiments/** contains Jupyter notebooks useful to reproduce the experiments of the paper on cortical analysis.
+- **cortical_experiments/** contains Jupyter notebooks to reproduce the experiments of the paper on cortical analysis.

 ## Data
 Data used is gathered from [ADNI](http://adni.loni.usc.edu/) database.
 Data is available [upon request](http://adni.loni.usc.edu/data-samples/access-data/).
 Due to the use agreement of ADNI, data cannot be redistributed, researchers have to ask for access to the data directly to ADNI.
-File named ```patients-dtic2018.csv``` contains a list of patients used in the results presented at ETIC PhD Workshop 2018, for reproducibility.
+File named ```subjects.csv``` contains a list of patients used in the paper for reproducibility.

 Files needed for the experiment are as follows, all available in the ADNI website:
 - **ADNIMERGE.csv**